7targets/7targets-docs/_posts/2023-02-08-how-to-stop-repeat-warm-notification-for-same-lead.md

 date: 2023-02-08
 title: How to stop repeat WARM notification for the same lead
 # video_id: 6xyI5NNCCmc
-# description: Some of the leads may respond back agree to meet or interested to proceed further and you may want to send a reply immeditely with your shared calender.
-So the lead can book the meeting.
+description: You get notified when a lead is WARM,but if you want to stop repeat WARM notifications for the lead then you can disable them.
 type: How-to
 # sidebar: